zenstackhq/zenstack-docs/blog/react-admin/index.md

 });
 ```

-React-Admin makes constructing CRUD UI effortless by offering high-level components that automatically talks to the backend API via the data provider.
+React-Admin simplifies constructing CRUD UI by offering high-level components that automatically talk to the backend API via the data provider.
 In many cases, the `Guesser` components already work great, but you can easily create custom ones by composing `Grid`, `List`, `Input`, etc.

 You should be able to log in and CRUD users and posts now.